Elegant Orange Jello Salad Recipe – Easy and Light2014-08-04

 Spoon this creamy and healthier dessert into margarita glasses with a slice of orange and maybe even a sprig of mint and it fits in beautifully with a Mexican theme.
 Any type of wine glass will work too.

 The nice thing about this jello salad recipe is that you can play around with the ingredients.
 Try adding some chopped walnuts or coconut for variety.
-Want a little more color?
-Add maraschino cherries on top.
+Want to add a splash of color?
+Add a sliced strawberry on top.

 Add 1 1/2 cups of hot water to jello in a large bowl.
 Mix well until all disolved.
 Let this cool on top of your counter until it is cool enough to put in the refrigerator.